ayele-getu/alx-higher_level_programming/0x0B-python-input_output/README.md

--This is README file for alx-python project.
+-This is README file for alx python project.
 -The project is about input and output in python.
 -Author ayele-getu.